Daniel G. Brown

 number of administrative roles.

-I am the Director of Undergraduate Studies for CS.
+I have twice been the Director of Undergraduate Studies for CS.
 I served in this

-role from July 2013 to December 2014, and then returned to the role in July
+role from July 2013 to December 2014, and then returned to the role from

-2016 for another two years.
-I chair our curriculum committee, and also direct the undergraduate staff;
+July 2016 to June 2018.
+I chaired our curriculum committee, and also

 From July, 2011 to June, 2013, I was Associate Director of the School,